DENIM NOSTALGIA

 1920s

-By 1920s jeans became a staple in wardrobes of the American West, the main customer was the working class - cowboys, lumberjacks, railroad workers.
+By the 1920s, jeans became a wardrobe staple in the American West for the working class – cowboys, lumberjacks, and railroad workers.

 From The 501® Jean: Stories of an Original, Full Documentary